|

 theft, robbing churches and robbing a person in a dwelling house.

-again classed as a felony in England under a statute of Elizabeth I.
+- 1563.
+Witchcraft again classed as a felony in England under a statute of Elizabeth I of 29th July.

 that of Agnes Waterhouse at Chelmsford.

-Witches” (8 women and 2 men) are hanged at Lancaster.
+“Pendle Witches” (eight women and two men) are hanged at Lancaster on the 20th August.

-1649.
-23 men and one woman executed at Tyburn for burglary and robbery
+and one woman executed at Tyburn on the 23rd of June for burglary and

-requiring 8 carts.
-This was almost certainly the largest number of
+robbery requiring eight carts.
+This was almost certainly the largest

 - 1671.
 The Coventry Act made it